PTsolvers/gpu-workshop-JuliaCon23/README.md

 👉 Let's run the [geothermal_2D.jl](scripts/geothermal_2D.jl) script and check how the iteration count scales as function of grid resolution.

-> :bulb: Have a look at SCALES TODO workshop repo if you are interested in the intermediate steps.
+> :bulb: Have a look at [SCALES workshop](https://github.com/PTsolvers/Julia-HPC-Scales) repo if you are interested in working out the intermediate steps.

 ### ✏️ Task 3: Backend agnostic kernel programming with math-close notation
 Now that we have settled the algorithm, we want to implement it in a backend-agnostic fashion in order to overcome the two-language barrier, having a **unique script** to allow for rapid prototyping and efficient production use.
 This script should ideally target CPU and various GPU architectures and allow for "math-close" notation of the physics.
-For this purpose, we will use [ParallelStencil]().
+For this purpose, we will use [ParallelStencil](https://github.com/omlins/ParallelStencil.jl).

 👉 Let's open the [geothermal_2D_ps.jl](scripts/geothermal_2D_ps.jl) script and add the missing pieces following the steps.